LEARNAcademy/cat-tinder-frontend/03-new-cat-form/NewCatForm.md

 * Test that you get the correct outputs based on specific inputs.
 * Test behavior of the component, especially if it directly affects the user experience.

+Let's take a look now at how to connect our submit button to a function.

 [Go to New Cat Submit](../04-new-cat-submit/NewCatSubmit.md)